VFPX/ThorRepository/README.md

 If your enhancements or corrections are significant, please re-submit them to be shared with the rest of the VFP community.

 NOTE: A majority of these tools require that PEM Editor 7 be installed and registered with Thor.
-However, they do <span style="text-decoration: underline;">not</span> require that the PEM Editor form be open.
+However, they do <u>not</u> require that the PEM Editor form be open.

 ### Submitting tools to be included in the Thor Repository